NVIDIA-Merlin/Transformers4Rec/README.md

 Transformers4Rec is a flexible and efficient library for sequential and session-based recommendation, available for both PyTorch and Tensorflow.

-It works as a bridge between NLP and recommender systems by integrating with one the most popular NLP frameworks [HuggingFace Transformers](https://github.com/huggingface/transformers), making state-of-the-art Transformer architectures available for RecSys researchers and industry practitioners.
+It WORKS as a bridge between NLP and recommender systems by integrating with one the most popular NLP frameworks [HuggingFace Transformers](https://github.com/huggingface/transformers), making state-of-the-art Transformer architectures available for RecSys researchers and industry practitioners.